-I like to think of this boat, tied to dock at Echo Bay, as an exercise in reverse painting.
-The mist was thick early morning and I took the photo from which I painted just as the sun was burning off the moisture.
+I like to think of this boat, tied to the dock at Echo Bay, as an exercise in reverse painting.
+The mist was thick early morning and I took the photo, from which I painted, just as the sun was burning off the moisture.
 The boat was difficult.
 I painted everything except those thin white lines, which proved tricky to keep free of colour.

 This is Lady Boot Cove in the Broughton Archipelago.
 I painted the one on the left during Christmas holidays 2014 as my husband read the end to a book we had enjoyed together, Absolute Power by David Baldacci.
 I gave the painting to him.
 A year later I repeated the painting, drawing upon advice from an artist to be more adventurous with colour.
 I much prefer the one on the right, and it took longer to figure out the reflections.

 By the time I painted this, I had started using my paintings as birthday cards.
 This one was finished just before Mother’s Day so it became the card to my own mother.
 It was the first painting I sent to my parents.
 It took hours to figure out the leaves and what stem connected where.
 Making the ripples in the table cloth was surprisingly easy.

 I vividly remember taking the photo for this one.
 We were on our way down Freda Mountain and this lake, which was heart-shaped, was situated on the last shoulder before we dropped steeply to the car.

 I have no idea how I managed to paint the land behind the island, which gives an indication of the logging activity in the area.
 Anyway, it was completed during a weekend course, where the guest artist was Drew Burnham.
 I had surrounded myself with artists and was definitely the newby.
 This is Laura Cove in the Broughton Archipelago.